Automatic Chicken Coop Door - ADOR1

-The ADOR1 is designed for exterior mounting.
-The reason of this is that the electronic controller has an integral light sensor that "sees" daylight and must be able to see daylight.
-This is easy enough if the door is mounted facing outward, even if it is recessed.
-Also, we consider that outside installation is easier and keeps the door out of the dander, dirt, and dust that is typical inside a coop.
-Of course, that is a tradeoff with being outside where there is exposure to the elements -- but we've designed the ADOR1 for outdoor function.
+The ADOR1 design is for exterior mounting, out in the weather.
+The electronic controller has an integral light sensor that "sees" daylight and must detect sunlight for proper operation.
+Detection is easy enough if the door is mounted facing outward, even if it is recessed.
+Also, we consider that an exterior installation is more straightforward and keeps the door out of the dander, dirt, and dust inside a coop.
+Of course, the tradeoff is being outside where there is exposure to the elements.
+But we've designed the ADOR1 for outdoor function.
 The one thing we can't do anything about is ice in the door guides.
-In many climates, the melting snow, sleet or rain could get into the guides and freeze.
+The melting snow, sleet, or rain could get into the guides and re-freeze in many climates.
 An overhang on your coop may help.
 Better yet, the door can be mounted recessed so that water cannot run through the guides and freeze.
-If recessed sufficiently in the wall of the coop, that is ideal for cold weather farms.
-Here in South Texas we can just worry about freezing contingencies on the infrequent occasion.
+If recessed sufficiently in the wall of the coop, it is ideal for cold weather farms.
+Here in Central Texas, we can worry about freezing contingencies on infrequent occasions.

-Mounting On the Inside Wall Facing inward.
+Mounting of the ADOR1 On an Inside Wall Facing inward.
 Daylight Considerations.

 The ADOR1 can be mounted facing inward on an interior wall very easily.
-It must be considered if there is adequate daylight that comes inside the coop so the door can respond to it.
-As long as there is enough daylight coming inside the coop and as long as incandescent light sources are not used in the coop at night, this can work very well.
-LED lights are usually OK.
-The new white LED lights are normally not hot enough to fool ADOR1, so remember for an inside installation you must use non-incandescent lighting.
-The "hot" light as from a tungsten filament bulb is indistinguishable from sunlight as far as the ADOR1 is concerned.
+A consideration to be aware of is there adequate daylight inside the coop so the door can respond to it.
+As long as there is enough daylight coming inside the coop and no incandescent lights in the coop at night, this can work very well.
+LED lights are usually okay.
+The new white LED lights are generally not hot enough to fool ADOR1.
+So remember, for an inside installation, you must use non-incandescent lighting.
+The "hot" light from a tungsten filament bulb is indistinguishable from sunlight as far as the ADOR1 is concerned.
 Even a tungsten bulb flashlight is sufficient for ADOR1 to think it is daytime.
-If you currently have incandescent lighting in your coop and want to use the door facing inward, then all you might have to do is to swap-out the bulb with new LED type lamps.
-Florescent lighting inside a coop with the door facing inward may not work because some florescent lighting puts out too much infra-red light and the ADOR1 will think it is sunshine.
+If you currently have incandescent lighting in your coop and want to use the door facing inward, then all you might have to do is to exchange the bulb with new LED-type lamps.
+Fluorescent lighting inside a coop with the door facing inward may not work.
+Some fluorescent lighting puts out too much infra-red light, and the ADOR1 will think it is sunshine.

-We have an optional kit offered that allows mounting the door on the inside with a separate light sensor that can be mounted outside if there needs to be a workaround, so call us if you need that.
+We offer an optional kit that allows mounting the door on the inside with a separate light sensor.
+The light can be mounted outside if there needs to be a workaround, so call us if you need that.

 Can I use a 6V rechargeable battery and put it on trickle charge?